Imperial Theatre

 The theatre’s auditorium appears to retain the original roof and arrangement from the agricultural hall.
 It features open plastered roof trusses and lanterns above.
 Internally the 1914 decorative scheme survives with a good degree of preservation; later fit outs have simply covered over the original features or left them exposed.
 The main façade is also from the 1914 remodelling.

 The Imperial is included on Walsall’s local heritage list.
-Theatres Trust successfully applied to have the building listed, with it being awarded Grade II listed status in January 2022.
+Theatres Trust successfully applied to have the theatre listed, with it being awarded Grade II listed status in January 2022.

 Why is this theatre at risk?